 Protestant and Catholic Churches and religious practices in Haiti help people cope with mental and emotional problems, and provide a parallel system of healing.
 Religion in Haiti offers a sense of purpose, consolation, belonging, structure and discipline.
 Religion can increase self-esteem, alleviate despair and provide hope in very difficult and trying circumstances.
 Health professionals working in Haiti may use spiritual leaders as allies because they can encourage clients to seek help and adhere to recommended treatments… They may be trusted more readily than conventional mental health professionals or medical institutions.

-This is great news for the work of Haiti Orphan Project and it affirms what we have experienced so far in our fruitful partnership with the Church of Philadelphia.
+This is great news for the work of Hope Community Project and it affirms what we have experienced so far in our fruitful partnership with the Church of Philadelphia.
 It also encourages us as we move forward with HOPE Medical.
 Pastor Innocent is a good man and we are very thankful for him.
 He loves Christ, serves his church faithfully and has a vision for meeting the needs of the community he lives in and the people of Haiti.
 We recognize that Pastor Innocent is valued and trusted by his church and the surrounding community and this is something we want to protect when we face big decisions in our partnership.
 We are responsible to ensure that our partnership does not compromise him within his community and that we are continually willing to listen and learn in humility.
 We have a lot to learn about Haiti, and God has given us some great teachers.

 By Luke Brouwer